gxc-international-innovation-challenge/gxc-team-13/README.md

 ### Visibility
+To motivate businesses more, Ecolution also provide an EcoLabel system that provides consumer more information and helps close the attitude-behavior gap of envionrmental conscious citizens.
 Ecolution provides more visibility through the _Participants_ page.
 Consumers and other businesses can search up companies based on their name, size, and industry, locate environmental friendly businesses with the map function, and see the awarded Ecolabels.
 The Ecolution EcoLabels gives more information about business' progress to carbon neutrality to consumers and are divided into the following categories:

 % to Carbon Neutrality     |  Ecolution Leader             | Registered Participants        |
 :-------------------------:|:-----------------------------:|:------------------------------:|